 Work with an Experienced Jones Act Negligence Attorney to Discuss Your Potential Lawsuit

-If you were an employee of a cruise ship and you were injured while working, you should contact an experienced Jones Act negligence and personal injury lawyer as soon as possible.
-The legal team at Rivkind Margulies & Rivkind, P.A., possesses extensive experience litigating complex legal claims, and we are here to help you seek compensation for your injuries.
-To schedule a free legal consultation to discuss your potential personal injury case, you should contact Rivkind Margulies & Rivkind, P.A., at (305) 204-5369.
+If you were an employee of a cruise ship and you were injured while working, you should contact an experienced Jones Act negligence and Florida boat accident lawyer as soon as possible.
+The legal team at Rivkind Margulies & Rivkind, P.A., possesses extensive knowledge of cruise ship safety laws and experience litigating complex legal claims, and we are here to help you seek compensation for your injuries.
+To schedule a free legal consultation to discuss your potential personal injury case, you should contact Rivkind Margulies & Rivkind, P.A., at (866) 386-1762.
 You may also contact the firm online to schedule your appointment.